-The Great Lakes area is not the most popular location to study general agriculture, with there being just 319 students graduating each year from 4 degree programs.
+The Great Lakes area is not the most popular location to study General Agriculture, with there being just 353 students graduating each year from 3 degree programs.

-General Agriculture degrees in the Great Lakes area cost between $121,123 to $163,253 subject to financial aid and use of in-state tuition.
-For reference, the countrywide average price of a general agriculture degree is $118,556.
+General Agriculture degrees in the Great Lakes area cost between $89,942 to $164,860 subject to financial aid and use of in-state tuition.
+For reference, the countrywide average price of a General Agriculture degree is $119,326.

 Any student pursuing a degree in General Agriculture has to check out Illinois State University.
-Illinois State University offers graduate degrees in agriculture for those interested in an advanced degree.
+Graduates of the agriculture program make around $37,709 in the first five years of working and $69,463 after their first five years of working.
 This school is among the largest schools in Illinois.

 It's difficult to beat Western Illinois University if you want to study General Agriculture.
-Western Illinois University general agriculture graduates receive 2.8% more than the average agriculture student.
+Students who graduate from this program report average early career wages of $35,651 and mid-career wages of $65,387.
 Students who get pleasure from a more slow-paced life will enjoy the school's position in the not so big town of Macomb, Illinois.

 Southern Illinois University Carbondale is a great option for students pursuing a General Agriculture degree.
 In addition to its bachelor's programs, Southern Illinois University Carbondale offers graduate degrees in Agriculture.
 Positioned in Carbondale, Illinois, this university is a good choice for learners who thrive in a city atmosphere.